lsst-dm/alert_stream/swarm/README.md

 To deploy a prototype of the full mini-broker with 100 consumers (end users) and 100 individual filters each in their own container, run the `deploy_all.sh` script.
-This will deploy the following setup on a total of 12 nodes (one manager and 11 worker nodes):
+This will deploy the following setup on a total of 12 Swarm nodes (one Swarm manager node running the main Kafka hub and 11 Swarm worker nodes - an alert producer node, five "filterer" nodes, and 5 consumer nodes).
+This prototype was deployed on 12 AWS m4.4xlarge ec2 instances, which have 16 vCPU, 64 GiB memory, and 2,000 Mbps dedicated EBS bandwidth.

 * A main Kafka/Zookeeper hub on the Swarm manager node that receives the full alert stream and runs by itself on the manager node
 * A single alert producer running on its own separate node that sends the full stream of alerts to the main Kafka/Zookeeper hub